thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

 ### Strimzi operator installation

-- With the cluster created with above configuration, then we need to deploy the Strimzi operator.
-We can use helm chart to install the operator the helm command to deploy is shown below
+- After creating the KinD cluster with above configuration then the Strimzi operator needs to be installed.
+We can use helm chart or Kubectl to install the operator, in here we use Helm CLI the command to deploy is shown below.

 ```
 -- add the helm repo